IRAQ – The Trip

 7. The old building of the Council of Ministers.
 Dating to the British occupation and the monarchy in Iraq, 1921 – the rectangular building has two floors around an open courtyard using arches and domes in the four corners of the building.
 Iron roofing with bricks is used in the rooms and halls.

 8. Gateway of As-saray (Ewan ASaray).
 Has a facade of successive arcs and the surrounding frame.
-Has copper inlays, a small dome bringing in light above the Dome, bricks decorations and stalactites with bricks to create geometric shapes.
+Has copper inlays, a small dome bringing in light above the Dome, brick decorations and stalactites with bricks to create geometric shapes.

 9. Building of the old General Police.

 10. Governor House (Dar Al-Wali, Ministry of knowledge).
-The area of land on which constructed about 1000 m2.
+The area of land on which constructed is about 1000 m2.
 This construction was Built in the first half of the sixteenth century as the residence of the governor.
 It has two floors around an open garden.
 The first floor has a portico on wooden poles overlooking the garden.
 British roofing iron and bricks with 2 small Arab domes in one of the large halls.

 11. Bait Al-Hikma (Al-Aliya school) / Ottoman 2nd-century AH.